padeir0/anu/readme.md

 It's invalid to create a constant that uses blocks, branching, loops, mutation, addressing, returns, procedure calls and/or array/map accessing.

+If a constant has it's type annotated, the initialization expression must have type `assignable` to this type.
+If it's not annotated, the type of the constant is inferred to be the same type of the expression.

 ### Type <a name="type"/>